Canadian Aeronautics and Space Institute

-To those who can participate in its activities, the Institute, through its Branches and Sections, committees, conferences and other events offers opportunities for formal and informal association with people having similar interests.
+To those who can participate in its activities, the Institute, through its Branches and Sections, committees, conferences, awards and other events offers opportunities for formal and informal association with people having similar interests.
 Each member learns through activities with others and make his/her own contribution to the common pool of knowledge and experience.
 Membership in CASI confers status in the professions of aeronautics, space and related technologies and their associated technologies and applications, both nationally and internationally.

 The Institute works closely with its Corporate Partners, organizations with an interest in the goals and mission of CASI and a willingness to provide financial assistance.
 Corporate Partners enjoy a variety of benefits and privileges including recognition in the scientific journals and other publications produced by the Institute and an elevated profile at all conferences and other symposia hosted by CASI.

 The spirit and design of the original CAI logo from 1954 (pictured and signed by the Founding Members listed below), continues to represent present-day CASI.
 The three Canada Geese represent the amalgamation of the three original groups; Institute of Aircraft Technicians, The Ottawa Aeronautical Society, and the Canadian sections of the U.S. Institute of Aeronautical Sciences.
 You may have noticed it sitting on the table in the images in the previous section.